AbigailCastroFigueroa/holbertonschool-shell/basics/README.md

 1. 0-current working directory - it's suppose to display the current working directory.
 2. 1-listit - it's suppose to display the list content of the current directory.
 3. 2-bring me home -it's suppose to bring you to home, even if you are in a different directory.
+4. 3-listfiles - this script show the files in a long format.